Delegation and Verification Under AI: Introduction

 These observations raise a basic question: \emph{How does AI reshape the value that institutions derive from human workers?} We refer to this value as \emph{worker quality}: the institutional utility generated by a worker’s output, accounting not only for task success but also for verification costs and accountability borne by the institution.
 While workers choose among manual work, verified delegation, and pure delegation to optimize their own effort--utility trade-offs, institutional evaluation is typically outcome-based and agnostic to internal workflows.
 This misalignment implies that individually rational delegation strategies need not maximize institutional utility, motivating the framework we develop in this paper.

 \paragraph{Related work.} Our setting relates to prior work on human--AI delegation, reliance, and monitoring under costly verification, which differ in how delegation and verification decisions are modeled and in whether worker behavior and institutional outcomes are treated endogenously.
-A growing body of work studies how tasks should be allocated between humans and AI systems {based on task attributes like criticality and verifiability}, utilizing frameworks such as selective prediction, learning-to-defer, and complementary expertise frameworks \cite{madras2018predict, cortes2016learning, mozannar2020consistent, Hemmer_2023,Tomavsev2026IntelligentAD}.
+A growing body of work studies how tasks should be allocated between humans and AI systems, including selective prediction, learning-to-defer, and complementary expertise frameworks \cite{madras2018predict, cortes2016learning, mozannar2020consistent, Hemmer_2023}.
 These approaches design routing or deferral policies to optimize system-level accuracy or utility, typically assuming fixed human accuracy and exogenous human effort, and therefore do not model how worker-chosen delegation interacts with verification effort or translates into institutional worker quality.

 Empirical work documents patterns of over-reliance and oversight decay in AI-assisted settings as functions of task difficulty, uncertainty, and cognitive load \cite{Parasuraman, zhang_humaneai_tmp117, lyell2017automation}.
 While this evidence shows that verification weakens in practice, it typically explains these effects in psychological or organizational terms rather than modeling the underlying decision problem linking effort costs, task difficulty, and outcomes.